Information for registered providers (including childminders) and those wishing to become a registered provider.

-This section contains information to support your practice as a childminder, with links to further information, documentation and websites.
+This section contains information to support your practice as a registered provider including childminders.

 Food Standards Agency

-The following links take you to the information needed when operating as a childminder and the need to ensure you follow the food allergy information:
+The following links take you to the information needed when operating as an early years provider regarding food safety/hygiene and allergies.

 - Professional Association for Childcare and Early years (PACEY): http://www.pacey.org.uk/

 - Early Years Alliance: http://www.eyalliance.org.uk

 - Early Education: http://www.early-education.org.uk/

 - Childminding Matters: https://www.childmindingmatters.org.uk/